Burning Daylight: Vive La Ice Cream! (or, making ice cream with kids)

 We also did some dancing and tossed the ball to the cat who was a very inefficient shaking helper.

 Mostly the shaking task falls on the adults involved, which is pretty much like everything else in life.
 Just once I’d like to hear, “Mom, I’ve got the electric bill this month.”
 But it is not meant to be, not even in the Ice Cream Revolution.
-It’s good to have two adults around for the shaking process, especially one who’s pleasant for you to look at.
+It’s good to have two adults around for the shaking process.

 Still, it was fun for the kids to make ice cream and it’s something we’ll pull out from time to time, I’m thinking of a sleepover party my daughter is hosting in three weeks.
 Hopefully the energy expended making the ice cream will help balance out the seven 8-year-old guests from having a total sugar buzz.